ngs-doo/dsl-json/README.md

 ### Java8 annotation processor

 Since v1.7.0 DSL-JSON supports compile time databinding without Mono/.NET dependency.
-It also provides more flexibility by going through `DslJson` APIs which incurs some additional overhead, mostly in the way of boxing, null checks and harder escape analysis.
 It provides most features and flexibility, due to integration with runtime analysis and combining of various generic analysis.
 Bean properties, public fields and classes without empty constructor are supported.